pavel-surinin/auto-memoize/README.md

 ## Docs

 ### @CreateOnce
-Class Decorator used to created same instance of class when same parameters are passed.
+`Class` Decorator used to create same instance of class when same parameters are passed.
-It follows functional design pattern memoize, also Flyweight design pattern, when one instance of Class is created once with exact state.
+It follows functional design pattern *memoize*, also *Flyweight* design pattern, when one instance of `Class` is created once with exact state.
 It defines how objects with state can be shared.
-If class constructor has no parameters, decorated with 'CreateOnce' it becomes singleton.
+If class constructor has no parameters, class decorated with `CreateOnce` becomes singleton.
-It this class is extended, effect of decorator will be applied on child classes, parent constructor will always be constructor that creates class instance.
+If this class is extended, effect of decorator will be applied on child classes.
+Parent constructor will always be constructor that creates class instance.
 Even if child constructor accepts different parameters.
 If child class is decorated, child class will have cache effect.
 It will cache instances by [default](#default-implementation) 'auto-memoize' strategy.
 Decorator [@CreateOnceBy](#@createonceby) can be configured with other cache hit strategy

 ### @CreateOnceBy
-Class Decorator used to created same instance of class when same parameters are passed.
+`Class` Decorator used to created same instance of class when same parameters are passed.
-It follows functional design pattern memoize, also Flyweight design pattern, when one instance of Class is created once with exact state.
+It follows functional design pattern *memoize*, also *Flyweight* design pattern, when one instance of `Class` is created once with exact state.
 It defines how objects with state can be shared.
 It will cache instances by strategy from decorator parameter.
 Decorator [@CreateOnce](#@createonce) is preconfigured with [default](#default-implementation) cache hit strategy.
-It this class is extended, effect of decorator will be applied on child classes, parent constructor will always be constructor that creates class instance.
+If this class is extended, effect of decorator will be applied on child classes.
+Parent constructor will always be constructor that creates class instance.
 Even if child constructor accepts different parameters.
 If child class is decorated, child class will have cache effect.

 ### @CallOnce
-Class method decorator used to create 'memoized' class method.
+`Class` method decorator used to create *memoized* class method.
 Method that will return same output with same parameters passed.
-It follows memoize functional design pattern.
+It follows *memoize* functional design pattern.
-It will cache by [default](#default-implementation) 'auto-memoize' strategy.
+It will cache by [default](#default-implementation) `auto-memoize` strategy.
 Decorator [@CallOnceBy](#@callonceby) can be configured with other cache hit strategy.

 ### @CallOnceBy
-Class method decorator used to create 'memoized' class method.
+`Class` method decorator used to create 'memoized' class method.
 Method that will return same output with same parameters passed.
-It follows memoize functional design pattern.
+It follows *memoize* functional design pattern.
 It must be configured with cache hit strategy.
 Decorator [@CallOnce](#@callonce) is already preconfgured with [default](#default-implementation) strategy.